Northwestern history classes attract students from other majors who also want to learn about fascinating events and historical periods like:

 |ENG 297 - The Rhetoric of Persuasion

-(4 credits) A study of the methods of persuasion: logical and emotional appeals and trustworthiness, ways of structuring arguments, and persuasive style.
+A study of the methods of persuasion: logical and emotional appeals and trustworthiness, ways of structuring arguments, and persuasive style.
 Students will learn to create and critique arguments on a variety of subjects.
-Prerequisites: sophomore class standing or permission of instructor.
+Prerequisites: sophomore class standing and ENG184 or ACT English score of 30 or above (SAT 680 or higher), or permission of instructor.
+(4 credits)

 |PHI 200BR - Ethics